Sheikh Mohammad Aslam: International career

 In subcontinental tournaments, Aslam had a major partnership with Ashrafuddin Chunnu, and during the 1984 South Asian Games, Aslam's goals against Maldives and Bhutan saw favorites Bangladesh reach the finals, only to be knocked out by hosts Nepal.
 The subsequent year, a star-studded Bangladesh team took part in the 1985 South Asian Games on the hunt for their first international trophy.
 Aslam helped Bangladesh cruise through the group stage, scoring a brace during a 8–0 thrashing of Maldives.
 In the final against India, Aslam scored a long-range goal; nonetheless, luck was not on his side once more as Bangladesh were defeated on penalties.
 India's goalkeeper during the game, Atanu Bhattacharya, later told Aslam during his time at East Bengal, "Dada, you have ended my career!"

 Aslam's strike in the 1986 Asian Games against Nepal gave Bangladesh their only second-ever victory in the competition.
+He missed the 1987 South Asian Games due to the year-long suspension he picked up in the Dhaka derby.
 On 27 February 1989, Aslam scored a bullet header for Bangladesh against Iran during the 1990 FIFA World Cup qualifiers.
 Nonetheless, Bangladesh failed to make it a memorable draw, as Rumman Wali Sabbir missed a crucial penalty towards the end of the game.
-During the 6th President's Gold Cup Football final, Aslam scored the equalizer against Korea University as the game ended 1–1, with Bangladesh winning the title on penalties.
+During the 1989 President's Gold Cup final, Aslam scored the equalizer against Korea University as the game ended 1–1, with Bangladesh winning the title on penalties.
 Aslam was left out of the Bangladesh squad by Iranian coach Nasser Hejazi for the 1989 South Asian Games, a decision which was criticized by both media and fans.
-The 1991 South Asian Games was Aslam's last-ever tournament for Bangladesh, as his career with his country ended without a trophy.
-He scored his last international goal for his country during the tournament against Nepal.
+The 1991 South Asian Games was Aslam's final international tournament for Bangladesh, with him scoring his last international goal against Nepal.